K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Connecting A PHP Application Running On IBM i To A DB2 Database Running On IBM i

-This is an example of how to use PDO and ODBC to connect to DB2 on IBM i when PHP is running on the IBM i.
-This will NOT work by default with Zend Server PHP.
-They do not include the ODBC extension needed.
-You either need to add the extension or run and install the PHP RPMs listed above.
-From a runtime perspective using ODBC there is no difference between the two Zend Server has some nice debugging tools and a set way to deploy applications, and some extensions are not available (intl and zip) via the RPMs.
-Otherwise most shops should just consider the PHP RPMs.
+This is an example of how to use PDO and ODBC to connect to DB2 on IBM i when PHP is running on IBM i.
+This will NOT work by default with Zend Server PHP as they do not include the necessary ODBC extension.
+You must either add the extension or run and install the PHP RPMs listed above.
+From a runtime perspective using ODBC there is no difference between the two.
+Zend Server has some nice debugging tools and a set way to deploy applications, and some extensions are not available (intl and zip) via the RPMs.
+Otherwise most shops should consider just running the PHP RPMs.

 While the IBM i OS has a built in ODBC server to accept connections by default, it does not have an ODBC client driver installed by default.
 You will need to download the [PASE IBM i ODBC](https://www.ibm.com/support/pages/odbc-driver-ibm-i-pase-environment){:target="_blank" rel="noopener"} driver and install.

-Within the directions it will mention setting up a DSN within odbc.ini or the user odbc.ini.
-You can either set up your database connections this way or create the string to connect like below.
-I prefer to create the the string as it is easier for me to manage and see what user is used for what.
+The directions will mention setting up a DSN within odbc.ini or the user odbc.ini.
+You can either set up your database connections this way or configure your odbc connection via a string as shown below.
+This approach allows you to track your connection configuration in your git repository.

 ```
 <?php